 All undergraduate students will be required to complete this questionnaire.
 Those who do not are subject to having a hold placed on their student account.

 Meningococcal Meningitis Facts

 The Engemann Student Health Center strongly recommends that all incoming freshmen and transfer students 21 years old and under to receive the meningococcal meningitis vaccination before they come to campus, or as soon as possible after their arrival.
 Meningococcal meningitis is a serious illness that can lead to brain damage, disability or death.
-College freshmen, particularly those who live in dorms, have a modestly increased risk of getting this disease.
-Presently, there are two vaccines available.
-Both provide protection against four of the five most common strains.
+College freshmen, particularly those who live in dorms, have a moderately increased risk of getting this disease.
+Presently, there are vaccines available to provide protection against the most common strains.

 Further information on this disease may be found at: